protograph-io/protograph-system/README.md

 ProtoGraph is an extensible graph (node-link) visualization and animation system.

 Visit the live demo [here](https://protograph.io/) to interact with the the ProtoGraph system: [https://protograph.io/](https://protograph.io/)

+Check out the [docs](https://protograph.io/docs.html) to learn more about the ProtoGraph language used in the tool: [https://protograph.io/docs.html](https://protograph.io/docs.html)